-It is with Katrina Burch, a recent graduate of San Jose State University’s SLIS program.
-She is currently working part time at Washington State University’s Manuscripts, Archives, Special Collections department, doing scanning using a Zeutschel scanner as well as reference work for the department and a variety of other projects.
-Ms. Burch has been job hunting for six months to a year, looking in academic libraries, archives, special libraries, and museums at the following levels: Entry level and Requiring at least two years of experience.
+This interview is with a recent graduate, who is currently working part time scanning materials and doing reference work, among other things, for an academic library.
+This person has been job hunting for six months to a year, looking in academic libraries, archives, special libraries, and museums at the following levels: Entry level and Requiring at least two years of experience.
 Here is how this new grad describes her internship/volunteering experience:

 I did a little volunteering at my current part time job before I was hired on.
 I live in a rural area and the other libraries in the area don’t take volunteers anymore so I’m very limited in terms of internship/volunteer experience.

 Although currently in a city/town in the Western US, this person is willing to move anywhere.

 What are the top three things you’re looking for in a job?

 1) That I qualify.
 There are a lot of mis-leading job titles out there.

 2) What kind of duties will I be performing.
 At this point, I’m not really picky and will do almost anything in the archival field that I qualify for.

 3) Location.
 I would love to stay on the west coast but I’m not picky and will apply for most anything.
 I’m trying to stay away from the East coast just because there are a lot more library schools out there.

 I have a whole bundle of RSS fields that someone posted in my school’s fb group.
 It covers both library and archival positions

 Do you expect to see salary range listed in a job ad?